ahmedeid533/udacity/BirdsForUdacity/README.md

 - and The flying Bird for more entertainment XD.
 - color for every section relate to the sections name like blue for ice gold for desert etc...
 - lines that sparate the sections
-- and more u could explore them your self
+- and more u could explore them yourself

 ### Adding new features or fixing bugs
 [(Back to top)](#table-of-contents)